-Impact: The level of service would be LOS F under 2025 No-Action with Improvements conditions and the intersection would experience an increase in critical-movement delay of four or more seconds and an increase in the V/C of 0.01 or more during the PM peak hour under 2025 BART Alternative conditions.
-This constitutes an adverse impact by City of San Jose standards.
+Impact: The level of service would be LOS C in the AM and LOS F in the PM peak hours under 2025 No-Action with Improvements conditions.
+The intersection would degrade to LOS F in the AM peak hour and would experience an increase in critical-movement delay of four or more seconds and an increase in the V/C of 0.01 or more during the PM peak hour under 2025 BART Alternative conditions.
+This constitutes adverse impact under City of San Jose standards.